-- Microneedling is a dermaroller procedure that uses small needles to prick the skin.
+- Microneedling is a cosmetic procedure that uses small, sterilized needles to prick the skin.

-- The purpose of treatment is to generate new collagen and skin tissue for smoother, firmer, more toned skin.
+- This treatment aims to generate new collagen and skin tissue to smooth, firm, and tone skin.

-- Microneedling is minimally invasive, requiring no downtime.
+- Microneedling is minimally invasive, requiring little to no downtime.